Contrast-Security-OSS/docs/content/user/apps/manage/ManageApplications.md

 ## Delete Applications

 You must archive an application before you can fully deleted it.
 You aren't required to reset the application, as the deletion process truncates any associated data; however, Contrast recommends that you review the data and reset the application before you delete it.
-For more information, see the article on [Deleting An Application](user-appsmanage.html#delete).

 ## Group Applications